-Short Term Effects of the Lyme Vaccine
+Short Term Lyme Vaccine Side Effects in Dogs

 From soreness at the site of injection to anaphylactic reactions, all vaccines have the potential for sudden onset or short term side effects.
 The Lyme disease vaccine is no different.